Making papers accessible to a general audience

 While the topic area of our paper is of general interest, I think our project has been particularly successful because we worked hard to make our work accessible.

 “Our aim was to produce high quality papers, published in the best academic journals, that were methodologically and theoretically sound, but were still readable for non-specialists and available to all.”

 This was partly a political position: we did not want to interview young people about their lives and then produce outputs that would be entirely meaningless to them, their families, or those who wish to improve young people’s situation.

-To publicize our paper, we drew up press releases with our institutional press offices (here and here), which were circulated to media and our institutions’ networks, and posted on our institutions’ social media platforms as well as our personal social networks.
+To publicize our paper, we drew up press releases with our institutional press offices on the London School of Hygiene & Tropical Medicine’s news blog, which were circulated to media and our institutions’ networks, and posted on our institutions’ social media platforms as well as our personal social networks.

 “The paper quickly received attention in international online and print media, and was picked up by Vice a few months later”

 Our paper probably also benefited from existing interest in the project generated by earlier papers (including a very popular one).
 We have reported on the project as a whole outside of traditional academic journals, for instance via my twitter account, and in various articles for The Conversation, some of which were then reposted to popular websites, including on The Washington Post and on IFL Science through the articles “Concerned About Porn?
 Here’s What We Should Really Worry About” and “The Government Cited My Research In Its Campaign Against Porn And Anal Sex – Here’s Why I Disagree“.